Purrdicted Character Controller

 Now that we have our INPUT and STATE structs, we can begin gathering input to later simulate.
 To do this, we use the UpdateInput method, which is called every frame on the client.
 You can gather input in any way you like, but for simplicity, we will use Unity's old input system.

-Simulating with our Input
+Simulating with Our Input

 Now that we have gathered our input, we can simulate!
 To do this, we can override the Simulate method, which is called every tick.
 If you are familiar with writing a basic CharacterController, the rest of this will be very familiar to you!